murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/_posts/2020-07-15-why_should_you_choose_france.md

 # Additional perks of studying in France

 01. All students both European and non-european students who are less than 26 years of age and staying on a rented place are eligible for CAF(caisse d’allocations familiales).
-It is a housing allowance which repays upto 40% of the student's rent.
+It is a housing allowance which repays up to 40% of the student's rent.
 This would very much lessen the burden on students.

 02. All students are entitled to get annual passes in most of the governmet services.
-Most modes of transportations, cinemas, museums are covered under this passes.
+Most modes of transportation, cinemas, museums are covered under this passes.

-03. With a french student ID card, you can access all the library contents throught France.
+03. With a french student ID card, you can access all the library contents throughout France.

 04. Work life balance at French is stricly followed.
 People need not work overtime.
-And an annural summer vacation will be given to all of the French employees.
+And an annual summer vacation will be given to all of the French employees.
 The duration varies depending on the company and location.

 # Some of the important points to be considered before choosing an University or Business School